lulen11/august-homework/README.md

 ### Some notable points about the build:

+- The Lifecare page was a straight forward build.
+I focused on responsiveness and future-proofing the build.
+It took approximately 2 hours to set up—longer than it usually would for a design of this simplicity, simply because I chose to group it in with the app framework needed for part three of the task.
+- The video app took approximately 3-4 hours.
+I split this task into (a) Functionality and (b) Design.
+- (a) The functionality was complete in under two hours, I used ChatGPT to help refamiliarise myself with the outline steps needed to generate a YouTube API key, fetch videos via the API endpoint, etc. I've done these tasks before but I'm most efficient when following an online guide.
+I wouldn't be able to write the JavaScript off the top of my head so I love to use generative AI to guide me through steps.
+Once I'm reading through it, I know where it might be guiding me in the wrong way—e.g. ChatGPT was prompting me to install Axios for API requests at one point and I knew I could just use basic Fetch API.
+- (b) The second half of my time on part two was spent on improving the code by organising into component architecture as well as working on UX and design features.
 - In the Lifecare page, few things I chose to bypass to continue onto the black belt task: including a favicon, proper links, nicer handling of the responsive menu animation - particularly on open & close.
 Here are a couple of sites you can browse that I've worked on recently.
 These demonstrate my focus on a webpage in it's entirety: [CLG](https://www.codelikeagirl.com/) & CLG's [School of Code](https://learnto.codelikeagirl.com/).
 - For the video app: I created a 'YouTube Data API v3' API Key in Google Cloud Console, retrieved the generated API key and created a _.env.local_ file to store it in.
 I haven't done this in a long time so followed online guides and had it done promptly.
 - Then setup my `PlayPage` and used a basic Fetch request to get videos from YouTube